 The pre-recorded webinar could be the unique approach you’re looking for that still connects you to the masses.

-What is a pre-recorded webinar?
-A pre-recorded webinar is a seminar or presentation that can be shared online to an intended audience, with the video being recorded before it’s shared.
+What is a pre recorded webinar?
+A pre recorded webinar is a seminar or presentation that can be shared online with an intended audience, with the video being recorded before it’s shared.

 Compared to a webinar that streams live to attendees, the pre-recorded alternative could be a better fit for some businesses.